jhbortol/gn/README.md

 - The previous Netlify configuration (e.g., `public/_redirects`) is not used by GitHub Pages.
 You may keep it for local testing or remove it if not needed.
 - If your repository name or owner changes, update the base href accordingly.

+### Deploy to External Repositories

+This project uses `peaceiris/actions-gh-pages` to deploy build artifacts from this repository to other repositories (`jhbortol/gn` and `jhbortol/guianoivas`).
+Because they are external repos, you must supply a Personal Access Token secret:

+1. Create a fine-grained PAT with access (Contents: Read and Write) to target repos.
+2. Add it as a secret named `GH_PAT` in this repository.
+3. Workflows:
+	- `deploy-devhb-gn.yml` builds branch `dev-hb` (`--base-href /gn/`) and publishes to `jhbortol/gn` branch `gh-pages`.
+	- `deploy-main-guianoivas.yml` builds branch `main` (`--base-href /guianoivas/`) and publishes to `jhbortol/guianoivas` branch `gh-pages`.
+4. Enable GitHub Pages in each target repo: Settings → Pages → Branch: `gh-pages`.

+Without the `GH_PAT` secret, deployments will fail with an error stating the generated GITHUB_TOKEN cannot push to an external repository.

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: